 All of the promise that Albers had shown was swept away in that instant.
 Albers’ former rivals went on to greatness; Barrichello and Coulthard together winning twenty-four Grand Prix in Formula 1, and De Ferran becoming the 2000 and 2001 Champ Car champion, and the 2003 Indy 500 winner.
-Instead, Marcel’s run towards greatness stops in 1992.
+Instead, Marcel’s run toward greatness stops in 1992.

 Yet, there is something.
 Inside the paddock of Zandvoort, quietly hidden away, is a sign that read ‘Marcel Albers Street’.
 It’s the place where Marcel started his career, and where many other Dutch young drivers would follow, including a Dutch youngster who won his first Grand Prix this year.
 Like Albers, Max Verstappen also drove for the Van Amersfoort outfit.

 Alan Docking looks back at his pupil with much sadness and love: “It’s cruel how one of the nicest guys in autosport was torn away from us.
 Everybody loved Marcel, the mechanics, the girls, me.”